deeplearning4j/deeplearning4j/programmingguide/04_conv.md

     .build();
 ```

-This code depends on a few defined funcions and variables below to help make the code more readable.
+This code depends on a few defined functions and variables below to help make the code more readable.

 ```
 protected static int channels = 3;